Ninzo people: Demographics

-Population

-An estimation placed the population of the Ninzo people at around 131,000.

-Religion

-About 6% of the Ninzo are Christian, 49% Muslim and 45% adherents of Traditional religion.
+About 64% of the Ninzo are Christian, 31% Muslim and 5% adherents of Traditional religion.

 Politics

 The Ninzo people are traditionally governed by rulers called the Uchu Ninzo.
 The Uchu Ninzo, a Second Class Chief, as of 2018 is Uchu (Alh.)
 Umar Musa.
 The Ninzo Chiefdom headquarters is at Hate (H. Fadan Wate or Fadan Ninzo).

 Language

 The Ninzo people speak a Ninzic language, belonging to the western Plateau group of languages.